lowRISC/opentitan/hw/ip/prim/doc/prim_clock_gp_mux2.md

----
-title: "Primitive Component: Two input clock Mux with glitch protection"
+# Primitive Component: Two input clock Mux with glitch protection
----

 # Overview
 `prim_clock_gp_mux2` is a two input clock mux that protects a glitch.
 When a current clock source is switched to the next clock source where two clocks are totally unrelated, a glitch can be generated as follows.